fiftythanks/template/README.md

 When using the template, you should remove all unnecessary webpack plugins for asset management.

-I also configured some config files to work properly with .mjs extensions, so if you decide to use this template, you can use the .mjs extension with your ESM, even for tests.
+I also configured some config files to work properly with .mjs extensions, so if you decide to use this template, you can use the .mjs extension with your ESM, even for tests .